Introduction

 Legal fees include, but are not limited to:

 Due Diligence – Renewing the property extract.
 Checking the owner’s background: listings in the debtor’s registry, ownership of other immovable property by the seller, ownership of shares in a Georgia company by the seller.
 Identifying the characteristics of the property (i.e., address, area).
-Checking registered legal defects (liens, mortgages, restrictions, obligations, etc.) Checking the signatory’s Power of Attorney (if the agreement is signed by a third party).
-Typical cost is 300GEL.
+Checking registered legal defects (liens, mortgages, restrictions, obligations, etc.).
+Checking the signatory’s Power of Attorney (if the agreement is signed by a third party).
+The typical cost is 300 GEL.

 Preparing/Review Registration Documents – namely deposit/pre-purchase agreement and/or purchase agreement.
-Typical cost is 600GEL, but can depend on the length of the agreements to be drafted/reviewed.
+Using our agreement costs 600 GEL, while the fee for the review of someone else’s agreement depends on the length of the agreements to be drafted/reviewed.

 Representation before the seller – Negotiating terms of the sales agreement on your behalf.
 Organizing procedure of the payment and property registration.
-Typical cost is 300GEL.
+The typical cost is 300 GEL per hour.

 In-person Assistance with the registration – accompanying the client to the Public Service Hall, bank, or notary.
 Signing in the capacity of a translator.
 Government fee for 4 business day transfer of title procedure (same day and 1 business day transfer are extra).
-Typical cost is 600GEL.
+The typical cost is 600 GEL.

-Power of Attorney (PoA) – for many investors, their time may be quite limited, and coming to Georgia in person for many weeks to follow the whole selection and then the purchase process, is simply not practical, making the use of a PoA to complete your purchase an attractive option.
+Power of Attorney (PoA) – for many investors, their time may be quite limited.
+Coming to Georgia in person for many weeks to follow the whole selection and then the purchase process, is simply not practical.
+This makes the use of a PoA to complete your purchase an attractive option.
 A PoA needs to be drafted by a lawyer, translated to English (so you know what you are signing), and notarized at a Notary’s office.
-Typical cost is 400GEL for a Local PoA, 600GEL for a foreign PoA.
+The typical cost is 400 GEL for a Local PoA and 600 GEL for a foreign PoA.

-So, depending on the range of services required, Legal fees can cost up to 2000GEL.
+So, depending on the range of services required, legal fees can cost up to 2,000 GEL.

 Property Inspection & Appraisals

-Property Inspections are not commonly used in Georgia, but provide peace of mind to purchasers, particularly Expats.
+Property Inspections are not commonly used in Georgia but provide peace of mind to purchasers, particularly Expats.
 However, costs vary depending on the condition and size of the property.
-A simple visual once-over by a surveyor can cost 500GEL, whereas a detailed comprehensive inspection and report by an experienced civil engineer can cost up to 1000GEL.
+A simple visual once-over by a surveyor can cost 500 GEL, whereas a detailed comprehensive inspection and report by an experienced civil engineer can cost up to 1,000 GEL.

-Property appraisals are carried out by accredited & government approved appraisers.
+Property appraisals are carried out by accredited & government-approved appraisers.
 The costs vary depending on how quickly the appraisal is required.
-Costs are usually no more than 100GEL, and the appraisal is received within 24 hrs.
+It can be as little as 49 GEL, and the appraisal is received within 1 week.
 Such appraisals are used for property valuations required for the residency through property investment programs.

 Sales agent fees

-Our Real Estate Purchase Assistance services are essentially everything you wish would be done by a really good Sales Agent, with the added benefit of doing even more work than any Sell-Side agent in Georgia would, being 100% aligned with your interests and being backed and followed through by a legal team.
+Our Real Estate Purchase Assistance services are essentially everything you wish would be done by a really good Sales Agent, with the added benefit of doing even more work than any Sell-Side agent in Georgia would, being 100% aligned with your interests, and being backed and followed through by a legal team.

 Conclusion